Boreas09/alexandria-docs/src/alexandria_bytes/alexandria_bytes-byte_array_ext-ByteArrayTraitExtImpl.md

 ### read_uint_within_size

-Reads an unsigned integer of type T from the ByteArray starting at a given offset, with a specified size.Inputs: - self: A reference to the ByteArray from which to read. - offset: The starting position in the ByteArray to begin reading. - size: The number of bytes to read.Outputs: - A tuple containing: - The new offset after reading the specified number of bytes. - The value of type T read from the ByteArray.
+Reads an unsigned integer of type T from the ByteArray starting at a given offset, with a specified size.

+#### Arguments

+- self: A reference to the ByteArray from which to read.
+- offset: The starting position in the ByteArray to begin reading.
+- size: The number of bytes to read.

+#### Returns

+- A tuple containing:
+  - The new offset after reading the specified number of bytes.
+  - The value of type T read from the ByteArray.

 Fully qualified path: `alexandria_bytes::byte_array_ext::ByteArrayTraitExtImpl::read_uint_within_size`